Shicheng-Guo/BIS180L_web/_posts/2016-05-17-Mac-Installation.md

 hidden:
 ---

-If you want to try doing the labs directly on your Mac instead of in Virtual Box here is how you can.
+If you want to try doing the labs directly on your Mac instead of on AWS here is how you can.

 ## web downloads